9Dread/odin-alias-sampling/README.md

 # Odin-Alias-Sampling

-An odin implementation of Vose's Alias Method for sampling from arbitrary non-uniform discrete distributions.
+An odin implementation of Vose's Alias Method for sampling from arbitrary finite discrete distributions.
 Particularly useful when many samples are needed so that constant time sampling is necessary.
 Initialization time and memory usage are both O(n).